You Just Found Your Event Speaker!

 Google Books: the tool you should use every day!

 Learn the secrets of getting more than you ever imagined from the largest online collection of digitized books, Google Books.
 With 25 million books, many of which are digitized and fully searchable, Google Books should be the first place to which you turn as you climb your family tree.
-Learn how to make the most of this goldmine chock full of historical data with little known techniques from the Google Guru, Lisa Louise Cooke, author of the book, The Genealogist’s Google Toolbox, Second Edition.
+Learn how to make the most of this goldmine chock full of historical data with little-known techniques from the Google Guru, Lisa Louise Cooke, author of the book, The Genealogist’s Google Toolbox.

 Time Travel with Google Earth

 Get ready to experience old historic maps, genealogical records, images, and videos coming together to create stunning time travel experiences in the free Google Earth program.
 We’ll incorporate automated changing boundaries, and uncover historic maps that are built right into Google Earth.
 Tell time travel stories that will truly excite your non-genealogist relatives!
 You’ve never seen anything like this class!

 The Great Google Earth Genealogy Game Show – Fascinating Family History Fun!

 Getting your family involved in the family history can be challenging, but with Google Earth you can grab their attention and get them willingly involved!
 This session, presented in a game show format, will show you the possibilities that Google Earth offers.
 Contestants will be selected from the audience and arranged in two teams.
 Host Lisa Louise Cooke will take everyone on a tour of the globe using Google Earth, asking genealogical questions of the teams along the way.
 The team that answers the most questions correctly win prizes.
 Everyone who attends will not only learn more about genealogy, but they will also see the amazing capabilities of Google Earth when used for genealogy!
 It’s fun for everyone